MayankVats/MayankVats/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Awesome Projects.
-- 🌱 I’m currently learning to be an efficient problem solver.
+- 🌱 I’m learning to be an efficient problem solver.

 <!--
 - 👯 I’m looking to collaborate on ...